rootworkit/phpunit-helpers/README.md

 Helper traits for PHPUnit

-_"You can touch your privates and you can touch your friends' privates but you can't touch your children's privates... unless they're protected."_
+_"You can touch your privates and you can touch your friends' privates but you can't touch your parents' privates... unless they're protected."_
 -Unknown

 ## Installation